 How Often Should Sex Toys Be Cleaned

 In addition, you may consider cleaning your toy before each use as well.
-Depending on your storage situation, your toys may pick up dust and dirt from sitting around your bedroom, necessitating a brief cleaning before use.
+Depending on your storage situation, your toys may pick up dust and dirt from sitting around your bedroom, necessitating a quick cleaning before use.

 1. For Motorized Silicone, Borosilicate Glass and Stainless Steel

 Sex toys made from silicone, borosilicate glass or stainless steel are the most common non-porous sex toys.
-These toys can be cleaned using a gentle antibacterial soap that you wouldn’t be afraid to use on your skin.
+These can be cleaned using a gentle antibacterial soap that you wouldn’t be afraid to use on your skin.
 This Dettol Antibacterial pH-Balanced Body Wash is a good choice.
 Gently rub the soap onto the toy, and then wipe it clean using a damp cloth.
 Be careful not to get the motor wet as water can damage the sensitive electronics.

 2. For Non-Motorized Silicone, Borosilicate Glass and Stainless Steel